jpueberbach4/bp.markets.ingest/dukascopy/README.md

 ## Notes and Future Work

 >Higher priority: shift candles in transform step to --nyclose (GMT+2/+3).
 Soon.
-Configurable.
+Configurable. \
+There is more to it than just a "shift".
+DST.
+I am looking into how MT itself handles this and will try to replicate that exact same behavior.
+Could be a big feature, could be a small one.

 >HTTP API for OHLC retrieval